Ducks

 Heartbreak from the loss of a pet duck… and lessons learned

 In 2018, we were crushed by the death of Svetlana, the smartest sweetest duck we’ve ever known.
-While her death wasn’t directly caused by nutritional issues, the first health problem “domino” in a long chain of dominoes was the result of a diet issue.
+While her death wasn’t directly caused by nutritional issues, the first health problem “domino” in a long chain of dominoes was the result of a dietary issue.

 Then we switched our flock to a pelleted feed, using the standard approach of giving them 100% layer/breeder feed as soon as they started laying eggs.
 We hoped to switch them to maintainer feed as soon as they stopped laying eggs, but they almost never stopped laying eggs (unless we forced them to go broody).